 Course requirements are primarily in the sciences, including one year each of introductory courses in chemistry, organic chemistry, physics, and biology, each with accompanying labs.
 Also, the mathematics prerequisite to physics is usually required.

-Our Academic Advising Center will help you plan your Iowa course work.
+An advisor at our Academic Advising Center will help you plan your Iowa coursework.
 Visit the Academic Advising Center website for more information.